-Maximising your child's potential: Common Entrance and Scholarship exams at West Sussex prep school Sompting Abbotts
+Common Entrance and Scholarship Exams at Sompting Abbotts

 At West Sussex prep school Sompting Abbotts, we're proud of our academic rigour.
 We offer a varied curriculum that offers your child the potential to achieve exceptional examination results and scholarship success.
 But – and this is important to us – we make sure it's also one that's well-rounded: one that fosters the excitement of learning and equips your child well for his or her life ahead.